PaymentHighway/sbt-cxf/README.md

 val CxfVersion = "3.1.14"

-version in cxf := CxfVersion
+version in CXF := CxfVersion

 defaultArgs in wsdl2java := Seq("-exsh", "true", "-validate") // If this is acceptable, this can be omitted